 As a trainer, you could run a Story about a training event, showing the prep you put in, the venue, refreshments, attendees, materials, feedback and so on as the event unfolds.
 This enables you to interact with followers in real-time.

 Instagram Stories act like a time-limited, exclusive highlight reel that can only be seen by your Instagram followers for a short time.
-More than 150 million people watch at least one Story every day and a third of Instagram Stories come from businesses.
-Unlike on Facebook where people tend to watch videos without the sound on, 70% of Instagram users watch a Story with the sound turned up.
+More than 500 million people use Instagram Stories every day and businesses produce one-third of the most viewed stories.
+In branded stories, 15-25% of people swipe on a link to find more information.

 If you want to know more about using Instagram Stories, check out this helpful blog from Hootsuite.

 There may be content that you post on Instagram Stories that you don’t want to disappear after 24 hours.
 To make sure your followers can see curated collections of your top content, you can save posts from your Instagram Stories as Instagram Highlights.
 These appear at the top of your profile, below your bio but above your posts.